lizard-buzzard/spring-security-user-registration/README.md

 ## --Commit-41-- ##
 A layouting of userAccountPage.html and userHomePage.html pages with increasing of the container size on userAccountPage.html and standardization of the "nav-bar" on userAccountPage.html and userHomePage.html.

+## --Commit-42-- ##
+A layouting of adminConsolePage.html page with standardization of the "nav-bar" on it.